patrickserrano/wpkn-live-opensource/readme.md

 WPKN broadcasts live at 89.5 FM in Bridgeport, Connecticut and on the internet as a live audio stream at WPKN.org or with the WPKN Live app.

+You can find WPKN on the web at WPKN.org.

 iOS App URL:
 https://itunes.apple.com/us/app/wpkn-live/id704986292?ls=1&mt=8?at=10lc6B